JigarMav/my-portfolio/README.md

 ### Customizing Your Portfolio

-All your personal information and portfolio content is managed through a single configuration file located at `src/config/portfolio.json`.
+All your personal information and portfolio content is managed through a single configuration file at `src/config/portfolio.json`.

-Edit this file to add your personal details, project information, skills, and work experience.
+Edit this file to add your details, project information, skills, and work experience.

 Here's a full example of the `portfolio.json` file: